-Generally, the life events of the Rajasthani heros like Goga Chauhan, PrithavirajChauhan, Amar Singh Rathor, Tejaji, and many others were illustrated on the Phadas in the earlier times.
-However, nowadays, the stories from the life of Papuji, and Narayandevji are primarily depicted.
+Generally, the life events of the Rajasthani heroes like Goga Chauhan, PrithavirajChauhan, Amar Singh Rathor, Tejaji and many others were illustrated on the Phads in the earlier times.
+However, nowadays, the stories from the life of Pabuji and Devnarayanji are primarily depicted.
+Traditional examples of this art are ‘Devnarayan Ki Phad’ and ‘Pabuji Ki Phad’.
 Paintings transcend time to recreate the story of the brave Rajput warrior Pabuji.
 Adorning a 30 feet long scroll, these paintings show Pabuji’s victory and the life style of his time.

 The unique beauty of these paintings has fascinated art connoisseurs around the world.
-No wonder that today Phad Painting has come to be regarded as one of the most sought after folk paintings in the world of art and culture.
+No wonder that today, Phad Painting has come to be regarded as one of the most sought after folk paintings in the world of art and culture.